-In this thank-you letter, you should also express your hope that your employer will consider you for seasonal work in the future.
 No one can predict what their local job market will look like in nine or twelve months.
-Even if you *think* you have no desire to work there ever again, it is prudent to keep your options open in case you find yourself in need of a summer job in the future.
+Even if you think you have no desire to work there ever again, it's smart to keep your options open in case you find yourself in need of a summer job in the future.

 What to Include in a Summer Job Thank-You Letter